heades/blog/markdown/2022-09-10-What-is-a-movement.md

 </table>

-The set of attributes is broken up into two levels: the top level describes the movement via the description, notes, and labels attributes, and the bottom level describes the set of attributes that make up the core of the movement: iteration, scalars, measures, and submovements.
-The bottom level is perhaps the most interesting, and so we concentrate on that.
+The set of attributes is broken up into two levels: the top level describes the movement via the description, notes, labels, and target attributes, and the bottom level describes the set of attributes that make up the core of the movement: iteration, scalars, measures, and submovements.
+The bottom level is perhaps the most interesting, and so we concentrate on that, but we do mention targets first.

+**Targets**.
+A movement can target a specific area of the body or physical system.
+Across an athletes training it can be important to understand which areas have been trained the most or the least to help identify weakness.

 **Iteration**.
 The iteration tells the athlete how to successfully complete the movement.
 For example, an iteration can be the total